Bostonhacks/bostonhacks-api/docs/gettingstarted_developer.md

 # To Run

-You must have NodeJS and Docker Desktop installed.
+You must have NodeJS and Docker (or Docker Desktop) installed.

 `npm i` to install all packages